Will this product hurt the performance of my IBM i®?

 - Reason #4: "It uses too much CPU and/or too much disk space."

 These are common misconceptions.
-The truth is that the overhead is minuscule, less than one tenth of one percent of the CPU and a couple hundred megabytes of disk.
+The truth is that the overhead is minuscule, about a hundredth of one percent of the CPU and a couple hundred megabytes of disk.
 Furthermore, Collection Services may be running even without PN/400 in which case there is virtually no additional overhead.
 And to top it off, since PN/400 collects data on every job and every library, we can prove the overhead is insignificant.

 Before you uninstall PN/400, consider the following: